Inci8/gdscript-platformer-tutorial-project/README.md

-This project is based on a tutorial by https://www.youtube.com/@Brackeys.
-The core concepts and structure were learned from the tutorial, but the implementation includes my own modifications, adjustments, and additional experimentation for learning purpose.
+This project is based on a Godot tutorial by Brackeys (https://www.youtube.com/watch?v=LOhfqjmasi0) The core mechanics, structure, and implementation follow the tutorial, which was used to learn fundamental Godot concepts such as scenes, scripting, and physics.
+In addition, I made minor adjustments and experiments to better understand and extend parts of the project.